maniospas/Blombly/docs/basics/builtins.md

 This section covers Blombly commands that are used in writing sequential code.
 It includes concepts that may already be familiar, such as comments, variable handling, builtin datatypes, and flow control.
-But rarer features are added to the mix, like immutable variables, pipes, and trying until return.
+But rarer features are added to the mix, like immutable variables, semi-types, and deferred execution.

 ## Comments